 Polish Heritage Festival is a tradition of over 40 years!
 It is a great occasion to demonstrate pride in our cultural heritage and to share this moment with others.
-This year we are very excited to invite you to our new great location – Middlesex County Fairgrounds at 655 Cranbury Road in East Brunswick, NJ.
+In 2017 we have moved to our new great location – Middlesex County Fairgrounds at 655 Cranbury Road in East Brunswick, NJ.
 It is a beautiful green space, excellent to spend a day outdoors with your family and friends, celebrate our Polish-American heritage, enjoy live music and great authentic Polish food.

 The festival has two main goals.
 One is to celebrate and preserve our culture and the other is to use the festival proceeds toward sscholarship funds for our Polish-American youth.